 A consortium led by French private equity group, Ardian, is the frontrunner to buy a 25% stake in Italy’s biggest mobile towers group INWIT, according to Reuter’s sources.

-Telecom Italia and Vodafone agreed in July 2019 to put their Italian mobile tower assets into TIM’s 60%-owned unit INWIT.
+As communications companies continue to invest in 5G towers, Telecom Italia and Vodafone agreed in July 2019 to put their Italian mobile tower assets into TIM’s 60%-owned unit INWIT.
 This move was designed to cut debt and free up cash for 5G network roll-out.

 European Union antitrust clearance

 The 10 billion euro merger deal is now waiting European Union antitrust clearance.
 If cleared, TIM and Vodafone will have 37.5% each of the new, bigger INWIT.
 The two phone groups have already agreed to sell a combined 25% stake, which is worth around 2 billion euros.

 Reuters sources said that a consortium led by Ardian is close to being picked after a thorough negotiation process and that Ardian was expected to secure the asset.